Does a Garage Need Footings or Foundations? Useful Information

 The best practice is to check the local building code.
 The code will usually specify how deep garage footings should be.
 This is determined by experts based on soil & climate data for your specific area.

-By keeping the garage footings below the prescribed local building code, you can not only be code compliant but also have a safe & durable garage.
-In the long run the extra cost will be well worth it.
+By keeping the garage footings below the prescribed local building code, you can not only be code-compliant but also have a safe & durable garage.
+In the long run, the extra cost will be well worth it.

-Freeze Thaw Cycle Free Zones
+Freeze-Thaw Cycle Free Zones

-In the central regions of the US the frost line can be between 6” and 36”.
-In warmer states such as Florida, Texas or California it can be even lower than 6”.
-The freeze thaw cycle does not have much of an impact as temperatures are unlikely to fall below freezing.
+In the central regions of the US, the frost line can be between 6” and 36”.
+In warmer states such as Florida, Texas, or California it can be even lower than 6”.
+The freeze-thaw cycle does not have much of an impact as temperatures are unlikely to fall below freezing.

 In such zones, check out if there is a local building code on how deep garage footings should be.
 Comply with the code, if there is one.

-6. How Do You Dig Footings for Garage?
+10. How Do You Dig Footings for Garage?

-Before you start to dig the trench for footings for garage, you’ll need to do a few calculations.
+Before you start to dig the trench for footings for the garage, you’ll need to do a few calculations.
 Let us say the foundation wall is going to be 8” thick and the footing will extend 12” on each side.
 Then the full width of the footing will be 32”.

 Let us say you require 18 inches on each side as working space.
 This brings the trench width to 68” (18”+32”+18”).